-Inventory has been trending slightly up over the five years, but appears to be highly seasonal with predictable highs at certain points each year. b.
+Inventory has been trending slightly up over the five years, but appears to be highly seasonal with predictable highs at certain points each year.

 This bar chart is effective for showing the growth in total annual inventory over the five years.
 However, students should keep in mind that the sum of monthly inventory does not equate to how much inventory the store had on hand at the end of the year.
 Students might question why the store would graph the total inventory b.
-Notice that the class interval with no observations is the 7th class which has boundaries of \$2.45 and \$2.55.
-Since the numbers are averages taken across the United States, it is possible that the sampling technique, simply from randomness, didn't select prices in that range.
-Another possible explanation is that there are retailers in certain locations that generally charge ten cents a gallon more.
-It is a commonly held belief that California retailers charge more than the national average.
-This could be the reason.
+Notice that three of the class interval have no observations.
+Since the numbers are averages taken across the United States, it is possible that the sampling technique, simply from randomness, didn't select prices in those ranges.
 It bears further investigation.